-Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in the Atlantic Ocean
+Fred’s remnants spin up more severe weather, while Grace and Henri strengthen in Atlantic Ocean

 Fred is one of three tropical systems being monitored in the Atlantic, and it could foreshadow an uptick in basin-wide tropical activity as we head into the typical peak season.
-The other two storms we’re watching—Grace and Henri—could bring some land impacts.
+The other two storms we’re watching — Grace and Henri — could bring some land impacts.
 Grace strengthened into a hurricane as it approaches Mexico, while Henri could threaten the Northeast.

 The Storm Prediction Center received more than a dozen tornado reports on Tuesday, largely around the Carolina Piedmont, as Fred’s remnant rain bands dropped funnel clouds across the area.
 Brett Adair, a storm chaser with Live Storms Media, captured the moments when a “suction vortex” materialized within a vaporous tornado near Fountain Inn, S.C.